system-f/fp-course/README.markdown

    Using tab characters in Haskell can lead to confusing error messages.
    GHC will give you a warning if your program contains a tab character.

-### Running the tests

-Tests are stored under the `src/Test/` directory.
-Each module from the course that has tests has a corresponding `<MODULE>Test.hs` file.
-Within each test module, tests for each function are grouped using the `testGroup` function.
-Within each test group there are test cases (`testCase` function), and properties (`testProperty` function).

-Tests are run using a built-in test runner that has no requirements beyond those of the course (a supported version of GHCi).
-By default, the full test suite is loaded, and each module's tests are exported.
-You can run the tests in GHCi like this:

-    >> test test_List

-#### Specific modules

-For convenience, each test module also exports individual tests.
-To run tests from a single module, load it, and then run `test <tests>`.
-For example, in `GHCi`:

-    >> :l src/Test/ListTest.hs
-    >> test headOrTest
-    >> test productTest

-#### `:reload` and run tests

-There is also a custom `:test` command defined in `.ghci` that will invoke `:reload` and then `test` in a single action:

-    >> :test test_List
-    >> :test headOrTest

-#### doctest

-The doctest tests are a mirror of the tests that reside in comments alongside the code.
-They are not executable, but examples can be copied into GHCI.
-Examples begin with `>>>` while properties begin with `prop>`.

 ### Progression

 We recommend you perform some exercises before others.
 The first step